-Layering light to build up a scheme effectively means combining different effects.
-These can be separated into general light, feature light and task light.
-Each of these types of light can be achieved in different ways, for example, downlighting, uplighting, wall washing and specific highlighting.
-Combine these effects with decorative light sources for a more ambient, less specific lighting design.
-To develop a scheme one has to use at least two elements and the best schemes may involve three or four elements.
+Layering light creates a more flexible lighting scheme which allows you to adapt the lighting to suit the different activities in that space.
+When layering light you build up a scheme combining different effects; general light, feature light and task light.
+Each of these can be achieved in different ways, for example, downlighting, uplighting, wall washing and specific highlighting.
+To develop a scheme, one has to use at least two elements and the best schemes may involve three or four elements.
 Each effect can be considered as a layer of light.

 Take the living room above.
 The ambient light may be a table lamp.
 This is also the general light.
 The Feature light could be a directional spotlight, such as our Polespring LED downlight onto a wall or focused on the centre of a coffee table.
 Combine this with the added highlight of an uplit fireplace, an uplit window reveal or a backlit bookcase and now we have different layers of light.

 Ensure that each layer of light is controlled independently.
 This enables different scenes or mood of light to be created.
-Usually bright scenes will not include the highlight such as uplights that come into play once the general light is dimmed and they then add the evening magic.
+Usually bright scenes will not include the highlight.
+These come into play once the general light is dimmed and add the evening magic.

 In a bathroom the general light could be from downlights or an uplit cove above.
 Task lights could be a pair of wall lights either side of the mirror.
 Feature light could be a low level floor washer, a lit niche or an uplight behind a free standing bath.
 By balancing these effects individually it is possible to transform a bathroom from practical during the day, to an evening spa.

 Do you layer light in a corridor?

 Corridors can be so boring, but layering light will transform these spaces.